tushar-sharma/tushar-sharma.github.io/_posts/2021-03-03-breach-of-trust-cancer.md

 thumb: https://www.andersonregional.org/images/content/WEB-3D-MAMMOGRAPHY-PROCEDURE.jpg
 ---

 <p>I am currently reading <a href="http://randomwits.com/books" target="_blank">The Emperor of Maladies</a>.
-I came across a famous breach of trust in cancer treatment.
-It involved infamous oncologist, Werner Bezwoda who fudged data about bone marrow transplant in women with metastatic breast cancer.</p>
+This is a fascination book where Siddhartha Mukherjee not only educate its readers about cancer disease but also shares interesting tidbits.
+Werner Bezwoda was an infamous oncologist who fudged data about bone marrow transplant in women with metastatic breast cancer.</p>

-Before I understood anything, I have to understand what bone marrow was.
+Before I understood anything, I have to understand what the heck was a bone marrow.
 I remembered vaguely from my science class in school but I guess I needed a revision.<!-- truncate_here -->

 <p>Tags: {% for tag in page.tags %} <a class="mytag" href="/tag/{{ tag }}" title="View posts tagged with &quot;{{ tag }}&quot;">{{ tag }}</a>  {% if forloop.last != true %} {% endif %} {% endfor %} </p>

 <p>I am currently reading <a href="http://randomwits.com/books" target="_blank">The Emperor of Maladies</a>.
-I came across a famous breach of trust in cancer treatment.
-It involved infamous oncologist, Werner Bezwoda who fudged data about bone marrow transplant in women with metastatic breast cancer.</p>
+This is a fascination book where Siddhartha Mukherjee not only educate its readers about cancer disease but also shares interesting tidbits.
+Werner Bezwoda was an infamous oncologist who fudged data about bone marrow transplant in women with metastatic breast cancer.</p>

 Before I understood anything, I have to understand what bone marrow was.
 I remembered vaguely from my science class in school but I guess I needed a revision.